-Each year the first TOP500 list is released in June at the International Supercomputer Conference, in Hamburg, Germany.
+Each year the first TOP500 list is released in June at the International Supercomputer Conference, in Leipzig, Germany.

 The List's maintainers are interested in new entries as well as entries that are no longer valid.
 Please feel free to contact them here if you have questions.

 Following is a transcript of the guidelines for submission of entries:

 The deadline for the submission of new sites for the November release of the TOP500 List is October 25th (23:59 PST).
 All system reported have to be installed by November 1st.
 The last date for submitting linkpack updates is also November 1st ( Systems must have been submitted by the deadline above).

 Submission deadline for the June release of the TOP500 List is May 18th (23:59 PST).
 All system reported have to be installed by June 1st.
 The last date for submitting linkpack updates is also June 1st.
 (Systems must have been submitted by the deadline above)